MBoidot/caps/README.md

 # Caps project

 The caps project.
-A game for young and old, based on the famous beer game, adapted with ne features
+A game for young and old, based on the famous beer game, adapted with neW features

 It uses template from https://templated.co/ called "Hielo" merged in the home/base.html template and the home_template.html template